tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 ```
 {{% /codeblock %}}

-4. Sequence data types
+4.  **Sequence types**

-The sequence data types hold a collection of data types.
+A sequence data type holds a collection of data types.
 E.g.
 - string (`str`) for representing text.
 Either single or double-quotes work.
 - `list` for ordered and *mutable* sequences of elements.
 - `tuple` for ordered and *immutable* sequences of elements.

 Note that a list and tuple can hold different types of data!
-Examples of how to create a string, list or tuple:
+Examples of how to create a string, list, or tuple:

 {{% codeblock %}}
 ```python